 We have seen this decline right where we live.
-We are in the middle of their migration path and last year we only saw one single monarch.
+We are in the middle of the monarch migration path and last year we only saw one single monarch.
 This year we decided that we had to do something.
-So we decided to make a butterfly garden on our property that hopefully will help monarchs.
+We already have a wildlife pond for our critters, so this year we decided to make a butterfly garden on our property that hopefully will help monarchs.
 You can too!
 Having a yard full of neatly mowed grass does nothing to help local wildlife.
 So why not create a beautiful flower garden that will help monarch butterflies and pollinators of all kinds?

 You can do it and you’ll be so glad you did.
 Now is the perfect time to create your own monarch butterfly garden and help save the monarch from extinction.
 In no time you might even grow your own butterflies!

 But how to attract butterflies, specially the monarchs?
 It is just a matter of choosing the right butterfly plants.

 When creating a habitat for any species, you are always going to need 3 elements: food, cover to raise young, and water.
 In the monarch butterfly world this translates to nectar plants, host plants, and a butterfly bath (also called butterfly water dish or butterfly puddle).

 1) Nectar Plants